Orthopaedics – Fracture and Elective Orthopaedics

 Service Overview

-The Northern Hospital Orthopaedic Service provides care for both Acute / Traumatic conditions such as recent fractures, via the Fracture Clinic, and for longstanding / chronic conditions via the Orthopaedic Clinic.
+The Northern Hospital Orthopaedic Service provides care for both acute or traumatic conditions such as recent fractures, via the fracture clinic, and for longstanding or chronic conditions via the orthopaedic clinic.

 Many patients referred do not require, or do not wish to have, surgery.
-In this case we aim to provide a detailed summary outlining any treatment such as physiotherapy or bracing, which is required so that care can continue in the Community.
+In this case we aim to provide a detailed summary outlining any treatment required such as physiotherapy or bracing so that care can continue in the Community.

 Fracture Clinic: